The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Please see the Hospitality industry ― temporary reduced rate from 15 July 2020 to 31 March 2021 guidance note for details of the temporary reduced rate for supplies made by the hospitality sector from 15 July 2020 to 31 March 2021 and its impact on the TOMS.

 TOMS is a specific VAT accounting scheme that is intended to be used by businesses that buy-in and re-sell travel, accommodation and certain other connected services either as a principal or undisclosed agent.

 Businesses using TOMS are able to take advantage of a VAT simplification that will, in many instances, alleviate the requirement for the business to VAT register in other EU member states if they supply these types of services within other EU member states.
 If the business provides goods / services that are not TOMS supplies, it may be required to VAT register in the EU member state where the goods / services are supplied.
 The precise VAT treatment will depend on the nature of the goods / services supplies.
 Further details can be found in the International Transactions topic.

-Businesses who make the types of supplies listed below must use TOMS in order to account for
+Businesses who make the types of supplies listed below must use

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.